matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 Next, you'll need to create a new Visual Studio Mac extension that is an SDK style project and references the NuGet MonoDevelop.Addins v0.4.4.
 I've found that the Xamarin.Forms bootstrapping process does not work in Visual Studio Mac extensions that are not SDK style projects.

 If you have an existing extension, you'll need to upgrade your main extensions project to an SDK style project and reference NuGet MonoDevelop.Addins v0.4.4.
-I've found the best way to do this is to create a new extension project within
+The best way to do this is to create a new extension project within the existing solution and then copy paste all the code files from the old project into the new project.

- * Add Xamarin.Forms and Xamarin.Forms.Platform.GTK nugets to the project.
+After you've setup your project, it's time to set up Xamarin.Forms inside our extension.

- Next, we need to add Xamarin.Forms into our project.
+Firstly, we need to add the `Xamarin.Forms.Platform.GTK` nuget into our project.
+At the time of writing, this is only available within the Xamarin.Forms nightly builds.
+You can find instructions to add the nightly builds feed [here](https://blog.xamarin.com/try-the-latest-in-xamarin-forms-with-nightly-builds/).

- Add the following  packages into your Visual Studio Mac extension:
+In the solution explorer panel, locate your extensions project, open **Dependencies** and then double click on the **NuGet** item.

-  * Xamarin.Forms.Platform.GTK.
+Once the package explorer has opened, search for **Xamarin.Forms.Platform.GTK** and then add it.

- * Initialise Xamarin.Forms, create a startup command to do so.
+Before we can show any user interfaces built using Xamarin.Forms, we need to startup Xamarin.Forms by calling `Forms.Init()`.

-Before we can build any UIs  Now we need to startup Xamarin.Forms
+We do this by creating a `CommandHandler` that invokes `Forms.Init()` within its `Run()` method like so:

 **InitXamarinFormsCommand.cs**
 ```